Skip to content ↓

 Parent contribution

 We assess the parent contribution based on your family’s financial circumstances and the information provided in your financial aid application.
 It is a measure of how much your family can be expected to contribute to the cost of your education for the upcoming year.
-We carefully review each application to make sure you receive the award that is right for you.
+We carefully review each application to make sure you receive the financial aid that is right for you.
 We consider a number of factors when calculating need.

-Families whose total income is less than $75,000, with typical assets, are not expected to contribute toward their student’s MIT education.
 However, students are still expected to contribute toward their own expenses from their summer savings contribution and student employment during the school year.

 Student contribution